 - Working on some of the basic commands

 - Socialising the dog into your life during the critical development phase which is usually ending by the time you go to conventional training classes

-Of course all dogs are different and so are their owners.
+Of course, all dogs are different, and so are their owners.
 The correct practice is more important than the amount.

-Remember, puppy training is about laying the foundations for life long learning.
+Remember, puppy training is about laying the foundations for lifelong learning.

 Teaching Recall and Loose Lead Walking at 12 weeks: Videos

-This is a video of Rusty who is 12 weeks old.
+This is a video of Rusty, who is 12 weeks old.
 He is learning to walk on a loose lead and being taught that looking at the owner will deliver a reward.

 The idea is to now proof this in various settings and distraction levels.
-A great start to recall training which puts many older dogs to shame!!
+A great start to recall training that puts many older dogs to shame!!
 The owners have put the practice in and followed the training I set them.

 Muttley Solutions runs one to one and group puppy class training sessions at Upton Community Centre, Merley and Purbeck Dog Park.